 If you want to make your projects truly wireless, you can power the device with a single cell LiPo (3.7V).
 The Argon has an on board LiPo charger that will charge and power the device when USB source is plugged in or power the device from the LiPo alone in the absence of the USB.

 NOTE: Please pay attention to the polarity of the LiPo connector.
 Not all LiPo batteries follow the same polarity convention!

 This pin is internally connected to the positive terminal of the LiPo connector.
 You can connect a single cell LiPo/Lithium Ion or a DC supply source to this pin for powering the Argon.
 Remember that the input voltage range on this pin is 3.6 to 4.2 VDC.

 This pin is the output of the on board 3.3V step-down switching regulator (Torex XC9258A).
 The regulator is rated at 1000mA max.
 When using this pin to power other devices or peripherals remember to budget in the current requirement of the Argon first.
-This pin can also be used to power the Argon in absence of the USB or LiPo power.
-When powering over this pin, please connect the ENABLE pin to GND so that the on board regulator is disabled.
+Unlike the Photon, this pin CANNOT be used to power the Argon.

 The EN pin is not a power pin, per se, but it controls the 3V3 power.
 The EN pin is pulled high by a 100K resistor to the higher of VUSB, the micro USB connector, or Li+.
 Because the pull-up can result in voltages near 5V you should never directly connect EN to a 3.3V GPIO pin.
 Instead, you should only pull EN low, such as by using an N-channel MOSFET or other open-collector transistor.